usnistgov/BF/content/en/Info/BF Classes/_CDS/DSV.md

 	</tr>
 	<tr>
 			<td>            Stored </td>
-	<td>Stored operand attribute – The data are from a permanent storage (e.g., file, database on a storage device).</td>
+	<td>Stored operand attribute – Data are from a permanent storage (e.g., file, database on a storage device); they are at rest.</td>
 	</tr>
 	<tr>
 			<td>            In Use </td>
-	<td>In Use operand attribute – The data are from a volatile storage (e.g., RAM, cache memory).</td>
+	<td>In Use operand attribute – Data are from a volatile storage (e.g., RAM, cache memory).</td>
 	</tr>
 	<tr>
 			<td>            Transferred </td>
-	<td>Transferred operand attribute – The data are from another device via a network (e.g., connecting analog device or another computer).</td>
+	<td>Transferred operand attribute – Data are from another device via a network (e.g., connecting analog device or another computer).</td>
 	</tr>

 </table>